lolergb/owlbear-notion-embed/README.md

 - Make sure the URL is complete (without `?source=...` parameters)
 - Check that the page is shared with your integration

+**External service doesn't load:**
+- For Google services: Make sure the file is shared as "Anyone with the link can view"
+- For Dropbox/OneDrive: Verify the file has a public link
+- For YouTube/Vimeo: Ensure the video is public or unlisted (not private)
+- Check browser console for CORS or iframe errors

 **Extension doesn't appear:**
 - Verify that `manifest.json` is publicly accessible
 - Check that the manifest URL is correct in Owlbear